yuvalmGS/gigaspaces-wiki-jekyll/xap97net/indexing.markdown

 # When to Use Indexing

 Naturally the question arises of when to use indexing.
 Usually it is recommended to index properties that are used in common queries.
-However, in some scenarios one might favour less footprint, or faster performance for a specific query, and adding/removing an index should be considered.
+However, in some scenarios one might favor less footprint, or faster performance for a specific query, and adding/removing an index should be considered.

 {% warning %}  Remember that "Premature optimization is the root of all evil".
 It is always recommended to benchmark your code to get better results. {%endwarning%}